 School officials must consult the Code of Conduct when determining an appropriate disciplinary intervention and/or consequence.
-In addressing inappropriate behaviors, it is necessary to evaluate all of the circumstances surrounding the behavior in order to determine the least punitive response that would properly address the inappropriate behavior.
+In a Addressing inappropriate behavior it is necessary to evaluate all requires a comprehensive evaluation of the circumstances surrounding the behavior in order to determine the least punitive response that would properly address the inappropriate behavior. to ensure that the response is both equitable and developmentally appropriate while promoting a supportive learning environment.
+The goal is to apply the least punitive yet most effective intervention that appropriately addresses the behavior and fosters growth.

 The following facts must be considered prior to determining an appropriate disciplinary intervention and/or consequence: